l-atelier-des-chercheurs/dodoc/README.md

 - $date_created (Date) = when the folder was created
 - $date_modified (Date) = when the folder was last edited
 - $files (Array) = list of all the files in this folder (see Files below)
-- $status (String) = determines whether the folder gets listed when getFolders is called by non-authors (invisible means not listed, anything else means listed), can be edited by authors
+- $status (String) = determines whether the folder gets listed when getFolders is called by non-authors (private means not listed, anything else means listed), can be edited by authors
 - $password (String, stored as hash) = limit editing to users with password, can be edited by authors
 - $path (String) = path to folder, matches filesystem structure and URL
 - $infos (Object) = data gathered from the folder itself